 Before you go, double-check that Out of Office auto-reply.
 Do you really want to advertise to the world that your home is unoccupied, or which hotel you’re staying in?

-Inside the Automatic Replies dialog box (accessible to networked Outlook users from the File tab under Info in Outlook versions 2010 and 2013, or from the Tools menu in version 2007), you’ll notice two tabs: Inside My Organization and Outside My Organization.
+Inside the Automatic Replies dialog box (accessible to networked Outlook users from the File tab under Info in Outlook versions 2010 and up, or from the Tools menu in version 2007), you’ll notice two tabs: Inside My Organization and Outside My Organization.
 Inside My Organization covers those who are on the same Exchange Server as you.
 This tab lets you send a detailed message to co-workers about how to reach you even when your assistant isn’t available.

 The Outside My Organization tab covers everyone else, and here’s where you can write a more limited message to go to clients and others.
 But you needn’t set it to send a response to everyone who emails you.
 Instead, check the box next to “Auto-reply to people outside my organization,” then click the radio button next to “My Contacts only.”
 This limits auto-replies to only those whom you’ve added to your Contacts list in Outlook.